 How to avoid taxes on your rewards credit card

 Most credit card rewards (no matter what form they may come in) are not taxable in the eyes of the IRS.
 They see these types of transactions as discounts, not taxable income.
 As long as you’re seeking offers that allow you to earn rewards or a sign-up bonus when you meet certain purchase requirements, you are in the clear.

 The bottom line

-You can and should take advantage of the bounty available from the best rewards cards.
-Most credit card rewards are not taxable.
-Be wary, however, of “no strings attached” cash offers.
+You can and should take advantage of the bounty available from the best rewards credit cards.
+Most credit card rewards are not taxable, but be wary of “no strings attached” cash offers.
 You don’t want to be hit with any surprises come tax season.
 If you’re still unsure whether or not you owe taxes on your rewards, seek assistance from a tax professional or use a tax software program.